How to Actually Fix Windows’s Language List Keyboard Shortcuts

 Conclusion

-Keyboard shortcuts can make the process of changing input languages still easier than it already is.
-Windows might take some extra coaxing so that it remembers your shortcuts properly.
+Keyboard shortcuts can make changing input languages still easier than it already is.
+Windows might take some extra coaxing so it remembers your shortcuts properly.
 But for a task you’ll perform thousands of times, it’s well worth taking a few seconds to streamline it as much as possible.

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.